Get the authentic sound of the world's most famous rock & roll studio.

 Some mic options have selectable cardioid or omnidirectional polar patterns.
 Try each polar pattern to hear how it changes the sound.

-On Guitar cabinet sources, you can choose to place the Close mic on-axis or off-axis.
+On guitar cabinet sources, you can choose to place the Close mic on-axis or off-axis.
 Try both axis choices to hear how they change the sound.

 Mix the Mics